lof1sec/VT-Sigma/README.md

 # VT-Sigma
-This script retrieves crowdsourced Sigma rules for hash detection from VirusTotal and converts them into Kusto queries.
+Retrieves crowdsourced Sigma rules for hash detection from VirusTotal and converts them into Kusto queries.

 Required Libraries:
 - colorist